expipiplus1/vulkan/generate/readme.md

   - Write better names for the functions dealing with bytes

 - In PresentInfoKHR the vkPResults pointer is a return value!

+- `resolveAttachments` in `VkSubpassDescription` should be a `Maybe Vector` as the length can be determined from the other vector with the same length